bUnit-dev/bUnit/docs/docs/getting-started/fixture-options.md

 # `<Fixture>` options in Razor Tests

 bUnit's <xref:Bunit.Fixture> component provides different parameters you can set on it, that changes the behavior of the test.
-It also allow you to both set up a component under test, and additional fragments, that can be used in the test.
+It also allows you to both set up a component under test, and additional fragments, that can be used in the test.

 ## Parameters

-All the parameters the `<Fixture>` support are shown in the listen below:
+All the parameters the `<Fixture>` support is shown in the listing below:

 [!code-html[](../../samples/tests/razor/AllFixtureParameters.razor)]

 **Setup and Test methods:**

-Let's start by looking at the parameters that takes a method as input first.
+Let us start by looking at the parameters that takes a method as input first.
 The methods are called in the order they are listed in below, if provided, and should be used to the following:

 1. **<xref:Bunit.RazorTesting.FixtureBase`1.Setup>** and **<xref:Bunit.RazorTesting.FixtureBase`1.SetupAsync>:**
    The `Setup` and `SetupAsync` method is called first, and you can provide both if needed.
 If both are provided, `Setup` is called first.
   They allows you to configures e.g. the <xref:Bunit.ITestContext.Services> collection of the <xref:Bunit.Fixture> component before the component under test or any fragments are rendered.
 2. **<xref:Bunit.RazorTesting.FixtureBase`1.Test>** or **<xref:Bunit.RazorTesting.FixtureBase`1.TestAsync>:**
   The `Test` or `TestAsync` methods are called after the setup methods.
   _One, and only one,_ of the test methods must be specified.
-Use the test method to access the component under test and any fragments defined in the fixture, and interact and assert against them.
+Use the test method to access the component under test and any fragments defined in the fixture and interact and assert against them.

 **Other parameters**